 · Prevention of future harm

 |Key financiers and buyers:||Three European development banks – DEG (German), Proparco (French) and FMO (Dutch) are linked to the Liberian mine through investments in FirstRand Bank, a South African commercial bank which financed the project, along with Nedbank.
 The South African government’s export credit agency, ECIC, guaranteed the loan.
 The International Finance Corporation, part of the World Bank, had previously investment in the project, but pulled out after an accident that spilled cyanide and arsenic into a river.

-Gold from the New Liberty mine is believed to be transported to one of two gold refineries in Istanbul, the Istanbul Gold Refinery and the Nadir Metal Rafineri, both of which are members of the London Bullion Market’s Good Delivery List.
-Major consumer brands, including Alphabet, Apple, Microsoft, Walt Disney, Starbucks and others disclose that they sourced gold from these refineries in their most recent conflict minerals reports to the U.S. Securities and Exchange Commission.
+Early company disclosures revealed that gold from the New Liberty mine was being sold to the MKS PAMP refinery in Switzerland, a member of the London Bullion Market’s Good Delivery List.
+Major consumer brands, including Alphabet, Apple, Disney, Starbucks and others disclose that they sourced gold from this refinery in their conflict minerals reports to the U.S. Securities and Exchange Commission.